austinroy/Pomodoro-timer/README.md

     10. pomodoro list <dd:mm:YYYY> This command Lists all task with the start time equal to the given parameter
     `list 20-08-2016` lists all the tasks with the completion date as 20th October 2016

-    11. pomodoro clear <dd:mm:YYYY> Deletes all the tasks done on a particular day `clear 20:10:2016` deletes all tasks done on 20th October 2016
+    11. pomodoro delete <dd:mm:YYYY> Deletes all the tasks done on a particular day `clear 20:10:2016` deletes all tasks done on 20th October 2016

 __To do List__